ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

   -- dev:test/vo1
      IDP: any
+     exec phase: ALL
-     This will also create a WLCG token (barebones) to check if that is signed correctly.
+     This will create a WLCG token (barebones) to check if that is signed correctly.
-       If the CLC works, then it is ok.
+     Note that his has a snippet of QDL code that hard codes the access token subject and scope.
+       The main point of this test is that the VO signs the tokens with its private key and the verifications work.
+If the tokens display in the CLC, all is good.

 TO DO:
   -- dev:/test/ligo